mycroft-solutions/configuration-guides/mycroft-website/README.md

 ### Required environment variables

 - `REACT_APP_BACKEND_URL` - the address of the corresponding Mycroft WebApp backend server
-- `REACT_APP_KEYCLOAK_CLIENT_ID` - the name of the Keycloak client configured for frontend connections
+- `REACT_APP_AUTH_CLIENT` - the name of the Keycloak client configured for frontend connections
+- `REACT_APP_AUTH_REALM` - the name of the Keycloak realm configured with the system
 - `REACT_APP_AUTH_URL` - the address of the corresponding Keycloak authentication server

 ### Example